tryiou/xlite_toolkit/README.md

   python Xlite_privateKeysExtractor.py true
   python Xlite_privateKeysExtractor.py false

-# script will print on terminal owned address list for every enabled coins and associated PKs
+# script will print on terminal owned address list for every enabled coins and associated PKs.
-#   true print only addresses with funds, default at true if not provided.
+# argument is a boolean, default at true if not provided.
+#   true print only addresses with funds.
 #   false print every addresses from list.
 </pre>